okgrow/meteor-image-upload/README.md

+# Deprecated

+DISCLAIMER - ***Development of this package is currently on hiatus***.
+We are currently not actively developing this package due to both resource constraints and uncertainty about how well supported it will be in the future.
+We are using this in our active projects, so we will continue to do bug fixes as we encounter them, but feature requests may go unanswered.
+PRs are still welcome.

 # Image Upload for Meteor

 Image Upload makes it super easy for you to setup a photo input field along with all the trimmings (S3, collections, permissions, templates, etc.).
 Under the hood you will find ImageUpload is just a sugary wrapper around [collectionFS](https://atmospherejs.com/cfs).